 About the Program

 Hobart and William Smith Colleges offer a program in Auckland, New Zealand in cooperation with the University of Auckland.
-While the program will typically alternate between a focus on Education in even-numbered years and a "special topics" focus (depending on the expertise and interests of the faculty director) in odd-numbered years, in Spring 2022 ONLY we will offer both versions of the program.
-The Spring 2022 "special topics" program includes courses that will appeal to students in a variety of academic areas, including Environmental Studies, Media and Society, American Studies, Entrepreneurial Studies, Geoscience, and Anthropology/Sociology, among others.
+The Spring 2024 "special topics" program includes courses that will appeal to students in a variety of academic areas, including Environmental Studies, Media and Society, American Studies, Entrepreneurial Studies, Geoscience, and Anthropology, among others.

 Students participating in this program will take one course offered by the HWS Faculty Director, two courses taught by University of Auckland faculty, and will complete a credit-bearing internship.

 Maori Life and Culture (1 credit)